nickpoison/nickpoison.github.io/rissues.md

 &#129300; Another obvious question is _why are you using automated ARIMA fitting?_  If it's because you don't know what you're doing, then how are you going to check the results before submission?

 &#128580; So what's wrong with automated model fitting?
 Nothing ... if you know what you are doing.
-And if you know what you are doing, and you want it to be automated for some reason, then  it's better to fit AR models because
+And if you know what you are doing, and you want it to be automated for some reason, then  it's better to fit AR models because:

 - the theory is well established and
 - _you don't have to deal with the problem of cancellation of the AR and MA operators (aka parameter redundancy)._  Don't know what that means??
 Then don't use automated ARIMA fitting because automated fitting doesn't do this well, if at all (seems to me that programmers don't address this).